1inch/limit-order-protocol/description.md

 > **Note:** The order structure itself doesn't contain extensions.
 Extensions have to be stored and passed separately when filling the order.
 The order hash ensures that the passed extensions are correct, since the lowest 160 bits of the order salt contain the extension hash.
 The order `HAS_EXTENSION` flag must be set to process extensions when the order is being filled.
 >

-Available extensions are described in the sections below
+Here are the available order extensions:

 **Non-ERC20 tokens swap**